np-completed/tv-script-generation/README.md

 ## Getting Project Files

-Clone project:
+**Clone project:**
 `git clone https://github.com/udacity/deep-learning.git`

-Stay up to date with any changes we make by pulling the changes to your local repository with git pull.
+Stay up to date with any changes we make by pulling the changes to your local repository with `git pull`.

 **Activate anaconda environment**
 `source activate tf_tvScript`